zakki/cgos/client-python/readme.txt

 --------------------------------------------------------------------------
-Copyright (C) 2009 Christian Nentwich
+Copyright (C) 2009 Christian Nentwich and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by